 - Batch consistency

-Despite what may be listed on a label or claimed by a researcher or provider, most recipients, even doctors, have no way of knowing what is actually in the vials, especially from so-called ‘grey market’ sources.
-In many cases, the labs themselves may not fully know either—especially when preparations lack independent testing, identity verification, or third-party batch traceability.
-Lypophilized (powdered) preparations denature proteins and result in a sub-par or even dangerous formulations.
+Despite what may be on a label or claimed by a researcher or provider, most recipients — even physicians — have no way of knowing what’s actually in the vials, especially from grey-market sources.
+In many cases, the labs themselves may not fully know either, particularly when preparations lack independent testing, identity verification, or third-party batch traceability.
+Lyophilized (powdered) preparations denature proteins and result in sub-par or dangerous formulations.

 - Flow cytometry for vesicle profiling